MkUnion and state machines in Go

 machine.NewTestSuite

-as an standard way to test state machines - We start with describing happy path, and use
+as a standard way to test state machines. - We start with describing the happy path and use

 suite.Case

-to define test case. - But most importantly, we define test cases using
+to define a test case. - But most importantly, we define test cases using

 GivenCommand